StewartLynch/CTPicker_SwiftUI/README.md

 ##### Step 3 - Create String Arrays @State variables if necessary

-When presenting CTPicker, you will be asked to pass in the array of strings and this array will be bound to a @Binding variable in CTPicker so that if you add to the array, it will be updated in your content view as well.
+When presenting the CTPickerView, you will be asked to pass in the array of strings and this array will be bound to a @Binding variable in CTPicker so that if you add to the array, it will be updated in your content view as well.
 (See saving data below).

-You can pass in any array of strings,  but to continue on with this example, I will just create it within the existing view
+You can pass in any array of strings,  but to continue on with this example, I will just create it within the existing view and it must be created as an @State variable (or be the property of an @ObservedObject)

 ```swift
 @State private var foodArray = ["Milk", "Apples", "Sugar", "Eggs"]